 Natural connections between science and computer science exist throughout the Standards, especially in the middle level and in high school.
 As students develop or refine complex models and simulations of natural and designed systems, they can use computer science to develop, test, and use mathematical or computational models to generate data.
 Students can apply computational thinking and coding to develop apps or streamline processes for collecting, analyzing, or interpreting data.

-DRAFT -Learning Progression and Crosscutting
+Arizona Department of Education Page | 107 Concepts DRAFT -Learning Progression and Crosscutting

 Commented [4]: add metrics?